 It's the same tried and tested formula of four insanely good looking guys and a feisty lady, and it's quite amazing to see that one story can be culturally distinct but still fit all given that it has versions in Taiwan, China, Japan and Korea.
+Apparently, a remake is also due in 2018.

 2001, 2002 Meteor Garden (Taiwan)